bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-08-30-newsletter.md

 Proposals (BIPs)][bips repo], [Lightning BOLTs][bolts repo], and [Bitcoin Inquisition][bitcoin inquisition repo].*

+- [Bitcoin Core #27460][] adds a new `importmempool` RPC.
+The RPC will load a `mempool.dat` file and attempt to add the loaded transactions to its mempool.

 - [LDK #2248][] provides a built-in system that LDK downstream projects can use for tracking the UTXOs referenced in gossip messages.
 LN nodes that process gossip must only accept messages that are signed by